 There is a concern regarding which size need to be emphasized for development of manufacturing.
-Since there is a huge number of micro and small enterprises and large number of people engaged there as shown in our earlier analysis, the country need to address the problems of micro and small enterprises for their productivity enhancement oriented to poverty alleviation.
-In the efforts making, micro, small, medium and large enterprises need to be well demarcated for separate treatment to each considering their individual characteristics and problems across the sectors, and their definition should be uniform across the regulatory authorities.
+Since there is a huge number of micro and small enterprises and large number of people engaged there in, the country can not by pass the problems of micro and small enterprises for their productivity enhancement oriented to poverty alleviation at least in the short and medium term.
+In the efforts making, micro, small, medium and large enterprises need to be well demarcated for separate treatment to each considering their individual characteristics and problems across the sectors.
 There has been concern for choice between large and small size of enterprising for investment strategy by the government.
 Results of data analysis suggest that though in the seventies, proportion of both sizes was near to each other, divergence grew in course of time to such an extent that now only thirty percent of manufacturing is from small sized manufacturing.
-Though share of large scale manufacturing has grown from 5.55% to GDP to 12.3% GDP, share of small manufacturing to GDP has remained at 5% in 2006-10 as was in the seventies.
-Growth remains steady in both sizes and contribution or large and small size to growth of manufacturing remains 70% and 30% respectively.
-Again, labour productivity, capital productivity and profitability are higher in small and medium enterprises.
-Thus both size categories deserve attention for accelerating manufacturing growth in the economy.
+Contribution of large and small size to growth of manufacturing remains 70% and 30% respectively.
+Both large and small size categories deserve attention for accelerating manufacturing growth in the economy.
 Small manufacturing units need special attention because of more flexibility and labour absorptive capacity.
-All the sizes should be taken care of simultaneously in giving incentive package considering their respective importance in different location and communities and sectors.
-Initiatives will be needed to strengthen small and medium scale enterprises as well as to identify large scale manufacturing industries that can compete in global market and compete imports in the domestic market as outlined by Perspective Plan.
+Initiatives will be needed to strengthen small and medium scale enterprises as well as to identify large scale manufacturing industries that can compete in global market and compete with imports in the domestic market.